 You should always use a Virtual Private Network (VPN) when using Kodi to stream content.
 However, sometimes that’s easier said than done, especially if you aren’t great with computers.

 Additionally, there’s a lot of misinformation around VPNs.
 For some reason they’re considered suspicious even though there are many legitimate reasons a person would use one.
 In this article we’ll be explaining what VPNs are and how they work, as well as showing you how to install and configure a VPN for Kodi.

 What is a VPN?

-Most reputable VPN providers keep no logs of your activity as well.
+Most reputable VPN providers keep no logs of your activity.
 You may have heard of people being tracked by their computer’s IP address.
-This is because whenever you visit a website, it makes a note of this address.
-If the website is compromised or asked for its visitor logs, anyone can use an IP tracking tool to find out information about you.
+This is because whenever you visit a website, the site owner and your Internet Service Provider (ISP) both make a note of it.
+If the website is compromised or asked for its visitor logs, anyone could use an IP tracking tool to find out information about you.

-A VPN prevents this by hiding your real IP address and giving you a temporary one instead.
+A VPN prevents you from being tracked by hiding your real IP address and giving you a temporary one instead.
 Some even allow you to automatically change IP addresses after a set time period to reduce the risks even further.

 Of course, VPNs aren’t infallible.
 They can’t protect you from any malware that you inadvertently download, but for the everyday user, they provide a level of privacy and security that no major ISP does.